SodaLee/InvLatents/README.md

 # Latent Inversion for Consistent Identity Preservation in Character Animation

+The overall network structure code is located in `config/tm_inv/*/net_combine.py`, and the feature injection module can be found in `register.py` in the same directory.

 ## TikTok dataset
 We use the [TikTok dataset](https://www.yasamin.page/hdnet_tiktok) for the fine-tuning.